 This rulebook focuses on correctly playing every aspect of the Star Wars Trading Card Game.
-Rules that are in addition to the rules in the condensed Rulebook are highlighted in purple for quick reference.
+The contents of this rulebook

 When no rule can be found, even if one is sure it exists but can't find it, it is acceptable for players to agree upon a rule or to rely upon a precedent that exists in a similar ruling.